defiliafatikasari/defiliafatikasari/README.md

 ## 👩‍💻 About Me

-I am an Informatics Engineering student from Indonesia with a strong passion for **Data Science**, **Artificial Intelligence**, **Machine Learning**, and **Web Development**.
+I am an Informatics Engineering student from Indonesia with a strong passion for **Data Science**, **Artificial Intelligence**, **Machine Learning**, **Deep Learning**, and **Web Development**.
 I enjoy transforming data into meaningful insights, building intelligent applications, and developing modern, responsive websites with excellent user experiences.

 Beyond software development, I have experience in **UI/UX Design**, **scientific writing**, **digital marketing**, **administrative management**, and **entrepreneurship**.
 I am committed to continuous learning, exploring emerging technologies, and contributing to impactful digital innovations.